wereHamster/avers-js/README.md

 The code is written in [TypeScript][typescript].
 To use Avers in a plain JavaScript project, first compile `avers.ts` and then load it in your project.

+Weight is about 21k raw, 6k compressed (uglify or google closure compiler).
+I haven't put much effort into making the code compact, so there certainly is some space for improvement.

 ## Requirements

 The implementation makes heavy use of modern web technologies, such as